The key is deciding what kind of experience you want to create, and meshing your expectations with your family's.

 - Use this holiday to have some wonderful, deep time with each member of your immediate family.
 Your whole family will start the year feeling energized and connected.

 - Give presents that delight the receiver, and therefore delight you.
-You don’t go over budget, and most of the time your present is something you make or do for the recipient, with your child, easily and joyfully.
+You don’t go over budget, and most of the time your present is something you make, or do WITH your child, easily and joyfully.
+(Experiences make people happier than objects!)

-- Feel healthy and maintain a steady weight.
-Instead of overeating, you feed your hungry heart with connection to others, and with giving to others.
+- Feel healthy.
+You feed your hungry heart with connection to others, and with giving to others.
 You spend time outdoors.
 You nourish yourself and your family by cooking healthy food.
-In short, you nurture your own body and soul, as well as your children's.
+In short, you nurture your own body and soul, as well as your child's.

 - Find meaning this year in brightening the season for others.
-Through your example, your kids begin to discover the spirit of the season and feel the gift of being angels to others.
+Through your example, your kids begin to discover the spirit of the season and feel the joy of being angels to others.

 - Feel clarity, going into the new year, about the ways you want to make your life different in the future.
 You even make a plan that will be easy to stick to, that will help you change ONE important habit.